robisim74/angular-l10n/doc/quick-start.md

     ...
 });
 ```
-Import the modules and the components you need in `app.module.ts`:
+Import the modules you need and configure the services in `app.module.ts`:
 ```TypeScript
 import { NgModule } from '@angular/core';
 import { BrowserModule } from '@angular/platform-browser';